Branth1/Project2/README.md

 The data was analyzed utilizing the code found in the link above.
 First the data was requested from the OOI website and the rain rate and wind speed for each site were analyzed:
 **Initial Data Analysis**
-Note:for the following graphs, the vertical bands have been added to further clarify trends at each site:
+Note: For the following graphs, the vertical bands have been added to further clarify trends at each site:

         Blue = No wind or Rain

-        Green = Winid but No Rain
+        Green = Wind but No Rain

         Red = Rain and No Wind